Astrocoders/meteor-slack-logs/README.md

 Remember `settings.json` does not allow comments.
 Please take them off in your app.

 Done with the configuration!

+## Black list inconvenient messages

+In the `blackList` array add strings you wouldn't like to be logged.

+For example "heartbeat" it's a thrown error that global tracker will get.
+To prevent that just add it on `blackList`.

 ## Custom logs